KristianS1991/final-project/README.md

 ## Installation
 1. Clone or download the repository.
-2. Run `npm run serve` within the repository folder in the terminal.
+2. Run `yarn run:serve` within the repository folder in the terminal, to run the server.
+3. In another tab, within the same repository folder, run `yarn run:client`, to run the client.

 ## Project Scope
-For our second project, we were put into groups of two and given a timeframe of two days to complete a front-end application using React.
-We were to pick a theme, and implement a relevant API to populate our application with data.
+For our final project, we were given a timeframe of one week to complete a full-stack application using React for the front-end and Flask (Python framework) for the back-end.
+To store our data, we were to use an SQL database and PostgreSQL as our relational database management system.
+This was our first project assigned where we were to implement a relational database.
+A relational database is simply a database that recognizes the relationships between stored groups of information.

+We were to pick a theme, and create a full-stack application that handles the storage of user data in an SQL database.
 We were also required to use Webpack, as our module builder, for bundling and deployment purposes.

 ## Project Overview
 We decided to create an application that displays up-to-date data for five professional football leagues in Europe.
 By implementing the football-data.org API, we were able to display stats for the clubs and standings in each league, and the roster of each club.